-In general, interfacing an external device to the Installation & Service Manual system involves the following elements:
+In general, interfacing an external device to the switcher system involves the following elements:

-- Control cabling and configuration (Ethernet, serial ports, GPIs). - Video cabling (K-Frame input connectors). - Creating an External Device Definition (for DDR, VTR, etc.) and assigning it to a source definition. - Mapping that source to a Control Panel button.
+- Control cabling and configuration (Ethernet, serial ports, GPIs). - Video cabling (input connectors). - Creating an External Device Definition (for DDR, VTR, etc.) and assigning it to a source definition. - Mapping that source to a Control Panel button.

 Once configured, that external device can be selected as a source on the Control Panel.
-If a DDR or VTR it can be directly controlled from the System Bar, Device Control Module, Multi-Function Module, the Installation & Service Manual Menu Panel, and E-MEM.
+If a DDR or VTR it can be directly controlled from the System Bar, Device Control Module, Multi-Function Module, the Menu Panel, and E-MEM.